nyc-crh/site/content/gallery/reflections-1967.md

 In “Reflections,” campers provide a catalog of the camp’s activities.
 Activities included gardening and hiking—which Jened worked to make accessible to those in wheelchairs—and more.
 Sherer Jacobson’s favorite activities were the ones that emphasized a feeling of community.
 For many, camp community continued for years, as campers who were part of the “Camp Jened Family” gathered at reunions to celebrate and reminisce.[^4]

 Many campers later reflected that Camp Jened, during those months of July and August, felt like the first time they really had a community.
-The camp’s organizers wanted to encourage this feeling, because they were concerned that many disabled students felt isolated.[^5]
+The camp’s organizers wanted to encourage this feeling, because they were concerned that many Disabled students felt isolated.[^5]

 [^1]: “Camp Jened to Continue Treatments,” *New York Herald Tribune*, April 20, 1958,  Collection of Denise Sherer Jacobson.